DC Charging Philosophy

 Simplified Description of Alternator Output

-During the initial Bulk phase, the voltage regulator senses the battery voltage and sends a processed voltage to the alternator via it's field wire to set the desired initial alternator output voltage.
+During the initial Bulk phase, the voltage regulator senses the battery voltage and sends a processed voltage to the alternator via its field wire to set the desired initial alternator output voltage.
 The alternator's initial current output (measured in amps) starts to rise also.
 Fairly rapidly, it will reach the full rated output for that alternator.
 Current will be kept at this full output level.
 The field wire voltage is continually adjusted up to a max point until the battery bank reaches its desired voltage.
 Alternator output & battery condition are at their desired max voltage.
 During this entire process, Alternator Current output is being controlled by the battery condition.
 Initially (assuming a depleted battery bank), there is "little" resistance resulting in full rated alternator current output.

-Full alternator current output is maintained until the battery bank reaches the "programed" max voltage.
+Full alternator current output is maintained until the battery bank reaches the "programmed" max voltage.
 When this point is reached and per Ohm's law (current and resistance are inversely proportional for a given voltage), the current starts to decrease as the resistance starts to rise in the constant voltage charging battery bank.
 This marks a point of changeover into the second part of the charge cycle - Acceptance phase.
-During this stage, the alternator output voltage is kept at it's max level while reducing alternator output current as it reacts to the continued rise in resistance within the charging battery bank.
+During this stage, the alternator output voltage is kept at its max level while reducing alternator output current as it reacts to the continued rise in resistance within the charging battery bank.

 At a programmed, regulator point, the process is completed and the third Float stage is initiated.
 In this phase, the regulator keeps the field voltage constant to maintain the programmed float voltage.
 Alternator current output is very low and reacts to any demand or load (resistance) on the system.